 With lace closures, you can fix the problem of blending the color and texture of your hair with your weave.
 You don't have to apply heat or dye parts of your hair in order to match your weave.
 Instead, you would only be dying your weave and closure, any color you want, and not any of your actual hair, making the process much safer.
 Wearing a lace closure allows you to experiment with so many styles and colors with little or no damage to your hair.

 The Cons Of Wearing A Lace Closure

-Usually the lace closure doesn't offer versatility when it comes to styling your wigs or extensions.
-You are only limited to 3 styles, which is the three-part, free part, or middle part options.
-Your hair can't be pulled back into a ponytail using a lace closure, however, this is not the case with the 360 lace frontal wigs which lets you pull your hair back into a simple ponytail and style in multiple ways.
+Usually, the lace closure doesn't offer versatility when it comes to styling your wigs or extensions.
+You are only limited to 3 styles, which are the three-part, free part, or middle part options.
+Your hair can't be pulled back into a ponytail using a lace closure, however, this is not the case with the 360 lace frontal wigs which lets you pull your hair back into a simple ponytail and style it in multiple ways.

 If you wear a sew-in lace closure weave or wig, as your hair grows over time, it will grow together with your wig or weave.
 This usually pushes up your wig or pushes it out of the way, and you would need to do a readjustment of your wig or weave every 4 weeks.
 That's a lot of trips to the hairstylist, we know you don't want to make.

 Lace frontal or closure, which option would be choosing for your next wig purchase?
 You can also explore our options of natural hair lace closures, while you're at it.